levivoelz/levivoelz.github.io/services.md

 I write Ruby, JavaScript, and Go for mobile apps and web apps.
 I do some preliminary UX design for very early stage projects, write specs and documentation.
 I’ve also tutored and mentored few people.

 Here's a full list of services I specialize in:
-- Backend development in Ruby, sometimes Go or Node.js. _Object Oriented_.
+- Backend development in Ruby, sometimes Go or Node.js. _Mostly Object Oriented_.
   - Stateless JSON REST API development
   - Relational data modeling and serialization
   - Third-party integrations using raw services or SDKs